humenay/udacity/P4_Advanced_Lane_Lines/README.md

 4. Discussion
 ---
-Doing the project in C++ rather than python did introduce some extra work.
+Implementing the project in C++, rather than python, did introduce some extra work.
 In particular, not having numpy to calculate the polynomial fit.
-However, I am confident that in the future I can develop in C+ + for openCV-based projects.
 A byproduct of this project was that I created a GUI based tool that allows me to apply different filters on real-time video while modifying there threshold values.
 I expect this software to be a useful personal tool for future endeavors

-I do not expect the algorithm to perform consistently at different times of the day due to my filters dependency on light and color (which is also dependent upon light).
-Therefore, I believe an edge detection based algorithm would have more potential.
-Similarly, I do not expect the algorithm to perform across various environmental conditions (snow,rain, etc).
+I do not expect my intitial algorithm to perform consistently at different times of the day due to my filters dependency on light and color (which is also dependent upon light).
+Therefore, I believe an edge detection based algorithm would has greater potential.

-My algorithm could be made more robust with more error checking.
-For example, I would not be comfortable letting this algorithm control my vehicle knowing that there are no gaurds in the code (other than my sliding average) that would prevent a drastic change in the predicted lane location from one frame to the next.
+My algorithm could be made more reliable with addiotional testing and error checking.
+For example, I would not be comfortable letting this algorithm control my vehicle knowing that there are no gaurds in the code (other than my moving average) that would prevent a drastic change in the predicted lane location from one frame to the next whichc ould possibly occur if a false positive were to occur.